Year

 Teaching organisation

-In the information age we live in, data is recognised as a vital asset for organisations.
+In the information age we live in, data is recognised as a vital asset and managing data has become a critical and high demand skill for organisations.
 Databases have become an essential technology for the organisations to record, process and manipulate data and information efficiently, and preserving data quality and security.
 This unit will provide you with foundational knowledge and practical skills in database design and implementations.
-The unit further develops your skills in identifying and modelling organisational information requirements; developing using conceptual data models and verifying its structural characteristics with normalisation techniques; implementing and utilising a database using a widely-used Relational Database Management System (RDBMS) and Structured Query Language (SQL) to manipulate data and generate information.
+The unit further develops your skills in identifying and modelling organisational information requirements; developing using conceptual data models and verifying its structural characteristics with normalisation techniques; implementing and utilising a database using an advanced Relational Database Management System (RDBMS) and Structured Query Language (SQL) to manipulate data and generate information.
 In addition, the unit introduces database administration activities and ethical consideration in handling organisational data.
+This unit is designed in alignment with Microsoft’s curriculum and provides a pathway to the DP-900: Microsoft Azure Data Fundamentals certification.

 The primary aim of this unit is to provide students with knowledge and practical skills needed to design, implement and administer database solutions to address real-world needs of organisations while preserving data privacy and security to support the dignity of humans served by the organisation.